 Through the Woods is a great couple hour adventure taking you through a desolate yet lovely island filled with sorrow.
 The perspective of the mother was also well done in the tight third person and her tale that developed over the course of game was interesting.
 There were some predictable elements to it, but I found that it still did have some surprises.
 I didn't find it to be scary at any points and the enemies while great in concept didn't work well with their invulnerability to what's suppose to assist against them.
 I still found Through the Woods to be a worthwhile journey and an interesting adventure in a very lively forest.

-Review Done on Through the Woods for PC
+Through the Woods for PC

 Review Code provided by 1C PR